European Union Training Mission in Somalia: Funding

-Between February 2013-March 2015, common funding for EUTM Somalia totals €11.6 million.
+The common funding for EUTM Somalia in 2024 is €15.3 million.

 Partnerships

 EUTM Somalia works in close cooperation and coordination with other international parties and stakeholders.
-Among these are the United Nations, the United States Department of State, and the African Union Mission in Somalia (AMISOM).
+Among these are the United Nations, the United States Department of State, and the African Union Support and Stabilization Mission in Somalia (AUSSOM).

 Additionally, EUTM Somalia has a Support Cell in Brussels and a Liaison Office in Nairobi.